openmcp-project/mcp-operator/README.md

 This repository contains the controllers which reconcile ManagedControlPlane resources.

-This is a quickly done documentation of the contract between the ManagedControlPlane controller and the component controllers.
-Needs to be properly expanded in the future.
+This document provides a preliminary overview of the contract between the ManagedControlPlane controller and the component controllers.
+A more comprehensive and detailed version will be added shortly.

 ### Component Controllers